Brexit Transition information for residents

 Visit GOV.UK for guidance on the rights and status of UK nationals living in the European Union (EU), Iceland, Norway, Liechtenstein and Switzerland.

-You can also check specific guidance for the country you live in.Print this page
+You can also check specific guidance for the country that you live in.Print this page